watson-developer-cloud/speech-javascript-sdk/README.md

 ## todo

 * Solidify API
-* add an ajax / recognizeBlob example and then use it for stt sample app
 * enable eslint - https://github.ibm.com/fed/javascript-style-guides
 * break components into standalone npm modules where it makes sense
 * record which shim/pollyfills would be useful to extend partial support to older browsers (Promise, fetch, etc.)